 Wildlife production, hunting, and their associated industries such as taxidermists, dip & ship, etc., have experienced rapid growth in recent years.
 With this rapid expansion has come the development of particular niche markets, such as the breeding of hybrids and colour morphs.
 In general, there has been little regulation of these activities and they have raised a number of concerns amongst government and civil society.
-On the other hand spin off industries like game meat processing and consumption have lagged behind and show great potential for growth.
+On the other hand spin off industries like game meat processing and consumption have lagged behind and show great potential for growth, partially due to legislative challenges.

 The historical protectionist attitude governing wildlife management has, with necessity, changed to one based on sustainable use and an 'if it pays, it stays' approach.
-The legislation, policies and norms governing the hunting industry have not evolved at the same pace.
+The legislation, policies and norms governing the hunting industry have not evolved and implemented at the same pace.